Grizzly Reservoir: Independence Pass Transmountain Diversion System

 The reservoir is the centerpiece of the Independence Pass Transmountain Diversion System, a transbasin diversion that collects water from a 45 sqmi area surrounding the Roaring Fork River headwaters and conveys it to shareholders of the Twin Lakes Reservoir and Canal Company on the east side of the continental divide.
 Grizzly Reservoir receives water from the Roaring Fork River, Lost Man Creek, Lincoln Creek, Brooklyn Creek, Tabor Creek, New York Creek and Grizzly Creek.
 A diversion dam on the upper Roaring Fork channels water from the Roaring Fork River and Lost Man Creek into a tunnel that empties into the Lincoln Gulch Connection Canal and then into Grizzly Reservoir.
 A canal, called the New York Collection Canal, gathers water from Brooklyn Creek, Tabor Creek and New York Creek and delivers it to Grizzly Reservoir.
 The Twin Lakes Reservoir and Canal Company Tunnel Number 1 then conveys water from Grizzly Reservoir under the continental divide to North Fork Lake Creek in Lake County, Colorado.
 From there the water is distributed to shareholders, which include municipalities such as Aurora, Colorado Springs, Pueblo and others, and to farmers who use the Colorado Canal in eastern Colorado, one of the shareholders, for irrigation.
 Currently, the system transfers 38000 acre.ft each year to Eastern Colorado, but the project has water rights enabling it to deliver up to 46000 acre.ft annually.

 Camping and hiking

 Lincoln Creek Road provides access to the reservoir from Colorado State Highway 82.
 The U.S. Forest Service maintains campsites along the road and also has a campground with five campsites called Portal Campground at the south end of the reservoir.
 The road to the reservoir is narrow and rocky.
-The Forest Services recommends that only four-wheel drive vehicles with a high clearance use the road.
+The Forest Service recommends that only four-wheel drive vehicles with a high clearance use the road.

 Grizzly Lake Trail #1990 has its trailhead near the reservoir.
 It leads to a small lake near Grizzly Peak.